Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 E-Filing Form 7004

-E-filing is strongly recommended by the IRS as per their business return extension filing instructions.
+The IRS allows Form 7004 to be e-filed for most returns, and e-filing is often faster and easier than paper filing.
 This process has a faster processing time, more user-friendly, less hassle, and is generally more accurate.

 Mailing to the IRS (paper-filing)

 The IRS also accepts paper filing of Form 7004.
-This is a manual process that requires you to request for a paper form from the IRS, fill in form 7004, and send it to the correct mailing address which will be based on the type of tax return you are requesting an extension for, state, and total asset value.
+This is a manual process that requires you to download or print Form 7004, complete it, and mail it to the correct IRS address, fill in form 7004, and send it to the correct mailing address which will be based on the type of tax return you are requesting an extension for, state, and total asset value.

 90%+ of businesses now e-file!